-4.2 Training
+4.3 Training

-The Investment Officer(s) shall attend at least one (1) training session from an independent source approved by City Council or a designated investment committee advising the Investment Officer(s) as provided for in this Investment Policy of the City and containing at least ten (10) hours of instruction relating to the officer's responsibilities under this Investment Policy, Investment Training; Local Governments of the TPFIA.
+The Investment Officer(s) shall attend at least one (1) training session from an independent source approved by City Council or a designated investment committee advising the Investment Officer(s) as provided for in this Investment Policy of the City and containing at least ten (10) hours of instruction relating to the officer's responsibilities under this Investment Policy and the TPFIA.
 Such training session shall be taken within twelve (12) months after the Investment Officer(s) takes office or assumes duties.
-The Investment Officer(s) shall attend an investment training session not less than once in each two consecutive fiscal year period and receive not less than ten (10) hours of instruction relating to investment responsibilities under this Investment Policy, Investment Training; Local Governments of TPFIA from an independent source approved by the City Council or a designated investment committee advising the Investment Officer as provided for in the investment policy of the City.
+The Investment Officer(s) shall attend an investment training session not less than once in each two-year period that begins on the first day of the City's fiscal year and consists of two consecutive fiscal years after that date and receive not less than ten (10) hours of instruction relating to investment responsibilities under this Investment Policy and the TPFIA from an independent source approved by the City Council or a designated investment committee advising the Investment Officer as provided for in the investment policy of the City.
 This training must include education in investment controls, security risks, strategy risks, market risks, diversification of investment portfolio, and compliance with TPFIA.
-Similar training should be received bi-annually by all individuals involved in the investment and cash management functions for the City.

-4.3 Ethics and Conflicts of Interest
+4.4 Ethics and Conflicts of Interest

 Investment Officers involved in the investment process shall refrain from personal business activity that could conflict or be perceived to conflict with proper execution of the investment program, or that could impair their ability to make impartial investment decisions.
 An Investment Officer of the City who has a personal business relationship with a business organization offering to engage in an investment transaction with the City shall file a statement disclosing that personal business interest.
 An Investment Officer who is related within the second degree by affinity or consanguinity, as determined by Chapter 573 of the Texas Government Code, to an individual seeking to sell an investment to the City shall file a statement disclosing that relationship.
-A statement required under this Section 4.3, an Investment Officer has a personal business relationship with a business if:
+A statement required under this Section 4.4 must be filed with the Texas Ethics Commission and the City Council.
+For purposes of this Section 4.4, an Investment Officer has a personal business relationship with a business if:

-- a. the Investment Officer owns ten percent (10%) or more of the voting stock or shares of the business organization or owns five thousand dollars (\$5,000) or more of the fair market value of the business organization; - b. funds received by the Investment Officer from the business organization exceeds ten percent (10%) of the Investment Officer's gross income from the previous year; or - c. the Investment Officer has acquired from the business organization during the previous year investments with a book value of two thousand five hundred dollars (\$2,500) or more for the personal account of the Investment Officer.
+- a. the Investment Officer owns ten percent (10%) or more of the voting stock or shares of the business organization or owns five thousand dollars (\$5,000) or more of the fair market value of the business organization; - funds received by the Investment Officer from the business organization exceeds ten percent (10%) of the Investment Officer's gross income from the previous year; or - c. the Investment Officer has acquired from the business organization during the previous year investments with a book value of two thousand five hundred dollars (\$2,500) or more for the personal account of the Investment Officer.

-Investment Officers, not required by this Section 4.3 to file a disclosure statement, will file a statement with the City Clerk's Office announcing no potential conflicts.
+Investment Officers, not required by this Section 4.4 to file a disclosure statement, will file a statement with the City Clerk's Office announcing no potential conflicts.